 It’s harder than it sounds.
 Most articles on the subject only cover what to do after you’ve already been infected, but don’t offer much in the way of advice for avoiding it in the first place.
 That’s because most people don’t even realize they have malware on their system until it starts freezing up or behaving unnaturally, a symptom that can occur weeks or even months after the initial infection.

 When you’re installing a new program on your computer, pay attention to everything it’s asking to install.
 Many developers now include other software bundled with the program you want, and you have to manually opt out of downloading the extra software.
 Usually this can just be done by unchecking a box (such as “do you want to install ____?”) during the install process.
 Always opt out of installing toolbars or registry cleaners–9 times out of 10, they will be malware.

 There are some websites that can infect your computer just by visiting them.
 Web of Trust is a helpful browser addon that can let you know if the website you’re about to visit has a bad reputation.
 Install it, then reopen your browser to start surfing more safely.

-Q: How Do I Get Rid of It?
+How Do I Get Rid of Malware?

-A: Your (legitimate) antivirus program should be able to detect and remove most malware.
+Your (legitimate) antivirus program should be able to detect and remove most malware.
 But for more serious infections, and for certain types of malware, you might need to take more extreme measures.
 Malwarebytes is a fantastic (and free!) tool for removing some of the worst infections.